Gabby Sidibe Deletes Supportive Messages For Jussie Smollett, ‘Empire’ Cast Members Reportedly Want Him Fired

 — Independent TV (@TheIndyTV) February 22, 2019

 Jussie Smollett could still face more legal consequences as well.
-While he already faces charges from Chicago police for allegedly lying about the attack, there is a separate federal investigation into whether he faked a threatening letter sent to him in the days before the allegedly fake attack.
+While he already faces charges from Chicago police for allegedly lying about the attack, there is a separate federal investigation into whether he faked a threatening letter sent to him in the days before the alleged fake attack.
 Mail fraud is a federal offense and could land the actor in jail for up to five years if convicted.